-If your family lost a loved one in a water accident, a drowning accident lawyer Austin, TX may be able to help you obtain compensation.
+If your family lost a loved one in a water accident, a drowning accident lawyer in Austin, TX may be able to help you obtain compensation.

 Swimming and other water activities offer fun and exercise, but the risk of drowning is very serious.
 Hundreds of families suffer the tragedy of losing loved ones in water accidents across Texas each year, and often times, negligence is to blame.
 One of the most common causes of drowning is lack of supervision.
 Though public pools, water parks, beaches, and lakes hire lifeguards to protect swimmers from harm, these individuals do not always do their jobs properly.
 Lifeguards that allow themselves to get distracted may not notice swimmers struggling in the water or taking part in dangerous activities.

 Likewise, public pools and water parks that fail to properly maintain equipment or that do not employ the required amount of lifeguards can be to blame for wrongful deaths that occur on their properties.
 Far too often do headlines report drowning deaths at private residences.
 Your child could be at risk if they attend a pool party where the homeowners fail to properly supervise the children.

 A lack of barriers is another common cause of drowning among young children, because they do not understand the risk of playing near pools.
 Pool owners may be held responsible if their failure to provide proper barriers or supervision led to death.
 Safety is very important around boats, as many deaths occur in boating accidents.
 Boat drivers who are intoxicated, reckless, or inexperienced do not give proper attention to the well-being of their passengers, other boaters, or swimmers.
 Driving at fast speeds and making dangerous maneuvers increases the risk of hitting swimmers in the water, colliding with other vessels, and throwing passengers from the boat.